invoke-ai/InvokeAI/docs/other/TRANSLATION.md

 # Translation

-We are now using [Weblate](https://weblate.org) to translate InvokeAI.
+InvokeAI uses [Weblate](https://weblate.org) for translation.
 Weblate is a FOSS project providing a scalable translation service.
-Using Weblate automates the tedious parts of managing translation of a growing project and provides their service for free for FOSS projects like InvokeAI.
+Weblate automates the tedious parts of managing translation of a growing project, and the service is generously provided at no cost to FOSS projects like InvokeAI.

 ## Contributing